BlueprintFramework/web/apps/frontend/content/docs/configs/componentsyml.md

 ## Routes

-To define a route, add an entry to the `Navigation:Routes` list in the `Components.yml` configuration.
+To define a route, add an entry to the `Navigation.Routes` list in the `Components.yml` configuration.

 <!-- prettier-ignore -->
 ```yaml [Components.yml]